Money-saving tips to help you prepare for tax time

 #1 - Consider using budgeting or tax filing software

 Most small businesses struggle to understand business tax.
 In addition to taking the time to learn the ropes about business tax, many entrepreneurs find it helpful to use popular tax and accounting software to accurately track finances and tax obligations.
-Programs like QuickBooks or tools such as ComplYant can help business owners prepare for tax time and budget for tax bills.
+User-friendly accounting software and tools such as ComplYant can help business owners prepare for tax time and budget for tax bills.

 Accurate reporting is critical if you want to get the maximum savings possible, and it can help you easily keep business and personal expenses separate and accounted for.
 Maintaining these details in your records can also serve as an extra layer of protection if you are charged any erroneous fees or penalties, or fall under an audit.
 You’ll be able to “show your work” and account for every dime that has come in or gone out of your business.